Why take part in user research with us at the Gambling Commission

 For example, what is user research?
 Why are we doing it and why should you get involved?

 Through user research, when we need to create or make changes to a service – whether that is due to, say, new legislation or because the old version needs refreshing – we ensure these changes meet the needs of the people who use it and supports their goals (according to the gambling legislation).

 User research helps us to learn about the people who use our services, their needs and what problems they are and could experience in the future.
-As a team, we then look to support these needs and remove the problems through our services.
-Rather than asking peoples’ opinion about a service over a cup of tea, there are well established methods for doing user research so that the information obtained from participants is unbiased and answers the questions the digital team needs answering.
+As a digital team, we then look to support these needs and remove the problems through our services.
+Rather than asking peoples’ opinion about a service over a cup of tea, there are well established methods for doing user research so that the information obtained from participants is unbiased and answers the questions we need answering.

 User research isn’t about testing people’s knowledge on gambling regulation or policies and procedures

 It’s to help us design and build better websites and services for the people who use them.
 Whether this is members of the public, licensees, local authorities or other organisations.

 The following approaches are some of the ways we’ve done user research.